 Group - It is used to represent a collection of Users within an IT system.
 Groups are usually created to reflect the organisation structure.

+Hash Chaining - Hash chaining is the successive application of a cryptographic hash function to a piece of data.
+In computer security, and especially for non-repudiation purposes, a hash function can be applied successively to additional pieces of data in order to record the chronology of data's existence.

 Hash Function - A mathematical function that starting from a string of arbitrary, but pre-determined, length generates a fixed length string.
 It is used to produce checksum codes which are called hash values.

 Identification - The process of verifying the identity of a user, process, or device, usually as a prerequisite for granting access to information or services of the SSN System.